-- 22. Members based in the United Kingdom who believe that a client has committed terrorist offences, or has reasonable cause to believe that a client has committed treason, are bound to disclose that knowledge to the proper authorities immediately.
-Members in other jurisdictions should also take appropriate steps to report such offences to an appropriate authority whilst having regard to the requirements of local laws and regulations. - 23.
-Members are likely to commit an offence if they assist anyone whom they know or suspect to be laundering money generated by a crime.
+22. Members based in the United Kingdom who believe that a client has committed terrorist offences, or has reasonable cause to believe that a client has committed treason, are bound to disclose that knowledge to the proper authorities immediately.
+Members in other jurisdictions should also take appropriate steps to report such offences to an appropriate authority whilst having regard to the requirements of local laws and regulations.

+23. Members are likely to commit an offence if they assist anyone whom they know or suspect to be laundering money generated by a crime.
 This is certainly the case in the United Kingdom.
 If a member forms a suspicion of money laundering in the course of their professional activities, they must report it to a proper authority.
 Members are likely to commit an offence if they fail to make a report.
 This is the case in the United Kingdom, where the Proceeds of Crime Act 2002 provides a specific exemption from all confidentiality requirements (including those imposed by ACCA's Code of Ethics and Conduct) when reporting knowledge or suspicions relating to funds derived from criminal conduct; the report must be made in good faith.
-Members are referred to section 3.8, Money laundering, for further guidance. - 24.
-Members must disclose information if compelled by the process of law, for example under a court order. - 25.
-Members, in certain circumstances, may be obliged to disclose certain information to the liquidator, administrative receiver or administrator of a client (e.g. Section 235 of the Insolvency Act 1986 of the United Kingdom corporate or Section 366 of the Insolvency Act 1986 of the United Kingdom bankruptcy). - 26.
-In most circumstances, lawyers and their intermediate agents are not required to disclose oral or documentary communication passing between them and their client in professional confidence without the express consent of the client.
-However, this legal privilege does not extend to the relationship between accountants and their clients. - 27.
-Firms which carry on financial services work, such as investment business, and act in connection with a take-over, merger or acquisition, must co-operate with the relevant regulator for such take-overs and mergers.
-For example, auditors of clients within the financial services sector in the United Kingdom should refer to the Auditing Practices Board Statement of Auditing Standards 620: The auditors' right and duty to report to regulators in the financial sector. - 28.
-For auditors, the whistleblowing requirements of auditing standards mean that there is the potential to fall foul of regulations, for example, for auditors of entities registered in the United Kingdom and the Republic of Ireland, Statement of Auditing Standard 120: Consideration of law and regulations, and Statement of Auditing Standard 620: Right and duty to report to regulators.
+Members are referred to section 3.8, Money laundering, for further guidance.

+24. Members must disclose information if compelled by the process of law, for example under a court order.

+25. Members, in certain circumstances, may be obliged to disclose certain information to the liquidator, administrative receiver or administrator of a client (e.g. Section 235 of the Insolvency Act 1986 of the United Kingdom - corporate or Section 366 of the Insolvency Act 1986 of the United Kingdom - bankruptcy).

+26. In most circumstances, lawyers and their intermediate agents are not required to disclose oral or documentary communication passing between them and their client in professional confidence without the express consent of the client.
+However, this legal privilege does not extend to the relationship between accountants and their clients.

+27. Firms which carry on financial services work, such as investment business, and act in connection with a take-over, merger or acquisition, must co-operate with the relevant regulator for such take-overs and mergers.
+For example, auditors of clients within the financial services sector in the United Kingdom should refer to the Auditing Practices Board International Standard on Auditing (UK and Ireland) 250 Section B: The auditor's right and duty to report to regulators in the financial sector.

+28. For auditors, the whistleblowing requirements of auditing standards mean that there is the potential to fall foul of regulations, for example, for auditors of entities registered in the United Kingdom and the Republic of Ireland, International Standard on Auditing (UK and Ireland) 250 Section A: Consideration of law and regulations in an audit of financial statements, and International Standard on Auditing (UK and Ireland) 250 Section B: The auditor's right and duty to report to regulators in the financial sector.
 Failure to report is likely to be an offence, as it is in the United Kingdom and the Republic of Ireland, and may, in certain specified circumstances, leave members facing fines or even imprisonment.
 Members are referred to section 3.9, Whistleblowing responsibilities placed on auditors, for further guidance.